ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 Making backtraces ubiquitous
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While these functions are useful building blocks, they do not address
+While these functions are useful building blocks, they do not
 address the most common debugging scenario: searching for an exception
 thrown by a third-party library (which likely calls the old ``throw`` and
 consequently would not produce a backtrace).
 For this we propose a pragmatic,